stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 **Duration**: 45 minutes

-Create two new Azure Functions written in Node.js, using the Azure portal.
+In this exercise, you will create two new Azure Functions written in Node.js, using the Azure portal.
 These will be triggered by Event Grid and output to Azure Cosmos DB to save the results of license plate processing done by the ProcessImage function.

 ### Help references